InstantWebP2P/connect-httpp/README.md

     5. then, both tcp:80 and udp:80 will serve application.

-    6. connect-httpp is for work with httpp-forward: https://github.com/InstantWebP2P/httpp-forward please run httpp-forward proxy on browser side.
+### connect-httpp is for work with httpp-forward, please run httpp-forward proxy on browser side: https://github.com/InstantWebP2P/httpp-forward

 <br/>